Imperial Fruit Sucking Moth

 John Moss & Stella Crossley

-(Photo: courtesy of Neil Hewett, Cooper Creek Wilderness, North Queensland)
+(Photo: courtesy of Neil Hewett, Cooper Creek Wilderness, Queensland)

-This spectacular larva is mainly brown or grey, with diagonal shading and thin wiggly white lines.
+This spectacular Caterpillar is mainly brown or grey, with diagonal shading and thin wiggly white lines.
 There is a variable black, yellow, and red mark each side of the first abdominal sement.

 The final abdominal segments are elongated with a big black mark outlined in white underneath.
 The legs and prolegs sometimes have red markings.